 What will you be doing to celebrate Garden Days?
 I will probably be gardening, but I will also see what’s happening in my city.

 P.S.
-The main image at the top of the article is of the Japanese Garden at the Devonian Botanic Garden near Edmonton, Alberta.
+The main image at the top of the article is of the Japanese Garden at the University of Alberta Botanic Garden near Edmonton, Alberta.
 It’s a pretty spectacular place.